-- 4.1 Organizational Structure: The assessment of management starts with PACRA conducting an in-depth analysis of organizational structure of the financial institution.
-On a standalone basis, PACRA looks into the hierarchal structure, reporting lines and coherence of the team.
-However, PACRA also places the organizational structure in the institution's relative universe for comparison in order to form an opinion on optimal structure within the sector in context of its complexity.
-Number of management committees established to monitor performance and assure adherence to the policies and procedures is considered.
-PACRA measures the effectiveness of the financial institution by forming an opinion on the quality of management committees. - 4.2 Management Team: Analysis of management includes evaluating experience profile of key individuals, management's track record to date in building up sound business mix, maintaining operating efficiency and strengthening the financial institution's market position.
-Although judgment about management is subjective, performance of the financial institution over time provides a more objective measure.
-PACRA analyses the quality and credibility of management's strategy, examining plans for achieving growth.
+- 4.0 Good quality management, effective systems and controls, and well-defined strategy are essential ingredients for a successful Financial Institution. - 4.1 Organizational Structure: The assessment of management starts with PACRA conducting an in-depth analysis of organizational structure of the Financial Institution.
+On a standalone basis, PACRA looks into the hierarchal structure, reporting line and coherence of the team.
+However, PACRA also places the organizational structure in the Financial Institution's relative universe for comparison in order to form opinion of optimal structure within the sector in context of its complexity.
+Number of management committees are established to monitor performance and assure adherence to the policies and procedures.
+PACRA measures the effectiveness of the Financial Institution by forming an opinion on the quality of management committees. - 4.2 Management Team: Analysis of management includes evaluating experience profile of key individuals, management's track record to date, in terms of building up sound business mix, maintaining operating efficiency and strengthening the Financial Institution's market position.
+Although judgment about management is subjective, performance of Financial Institution over time provides a more objective measure.
+PACRA analyses the quality and credibility of management's strategy, examining plans for internal or external growth.
 When evaluating future plans, significant credit is given for delivering on past projections and sticking to strategies.
-Loss of key personnel, particularly members of senior management, can have potentially adverse effects on overall standing of the financial institution relative to peers.
+Loss of key personnel, particularly members of senior management, can have potentially adverse effects on overall standing of the Financial Institution relative to peers.
 Hence, HR turnover is reviewed to determine the stability of critical staff, with particular focus on key departments.
-Similarly, dependence of the management team on one or more persons is considered risky.
-In addition, financial institution's human resource policies are also reviewed to gauge its emphasis on retaining and recruiting vital staff.
+In addition, Financial Institution's human resource policies are also reviewed to gauge its emphasis on retaining and recruiting vital staff.

-Key-man Risk: Key-man risk occurs when a financial institution is heavily reliant on an individual, or a limited number of individuals, who are accepted as the key holder(s) of important intellectual capital, knowledge or relationships.
+Key-man Risk: Key-man risk occurs when a Financial Institution is heavily reliant on an individual, or a limited number of individuals, who are accepted as the key holder(s) of important intellectual capital, knowledge or relationships.
 While this type of risk is more commonly identified in small to medium-sized entities, it can also exist in larger entities and is relatively challenging to benchmark, and hence, mitigate.
-PACRA attempts to identify the extent to which a financial institution is dependent on the expertise of such individual(s) and to ensure policies exist for managerial succession to limit the adverse impact of such a person unexpectedly leaving, on the financial institution
+PACRA attempts to identify the extent to which a Financial Institution is dependent on the expertise of such individual(s) and to ensure policies exist for managerial succession to limit the adverse impact of such a person unexpectedly leaving, on the Financial Institution.

 4.3 Management Effectiveness: PACRA conducts a qualitative review of management systems and technology infrastructure to assess management effectiveness.
 A key measure of management effectiveness is its track record of delivering on past projections and sticking to strategies.
 One of the key tools available to management to effectively run an organization is the information provided to it.
 It is critical that information available to management be concise, clear and timely, so it can be interpreted and understood, and the management can respond accordingly.
-An important part of this analysis is looking at the financial institution's MIS.
-PACRA further assesses whether management has developed any critical success factors to evaluate performance of various
+An important part of this analysis is looking at the Financial Institution's MIS.
+PACRA further assesses whether management has developed any critical success factors to evaluate performance of various business segments, and their efficacy.
+Management meeting minutes are also reviewed, wherever available, to assess the quality of discussion.

 MIS: System generated - real-time based - MIS reports add more efficiency in decision making whether related to operational, financial, or strategic issues.
-PACRA evaluates the quality and frequency of the MIS reports used by the management team to ascertain that decision-making within the financial institution is information-based.
+PACRA evaluates the quality and frequency of the MIS reports used by the management team to ascertain that decision-making within the Financial Institution is information-based.